Aqueuse/NekoV2/README.md

 * Download installer for your OS in the release page : https://github.com/Aqueuse/NekoV2/releases/tag/2.0

-* Do me a feedback if you have problems in the issue page : https://github.com/Aqueuse/NekoV2/issues
+* If you have problems, give me a feedback in the issue page : https://github.com/Aqueuse/NekoV2/issues

 * If you love Neko, buy me a coffee here : https://ko-fi.com/aqueuse  ☕❤